-Irvington Professional Review and Guide
+Irvington Professional Guide

 "Irvington was planned, successfully, as an upper-middle-class neighborhood, with strict rules about things like yard size and the proximity of sidewalks to front doors.
 There was also, for a long time, a rule against most commercial development, which in hindsight was a great idea, as it has allowed much of the neighborhood to be preserved as originally laid out: quiet, tree-lined streets with big, stately houses and well-landscaped yards.
 (This is not counting the parts that were demolished to build up the Lloyd District—more on that later.)
 Irvington is a pleasure to walk through, despite the lack of things to do here.
 This walk is mostly just a peaceful wander among the lovely old Victorian houses, with a couple of exceptions, and one jarring architectural and spiritual contrast that couldn’t be avoided.
 (Spoiler alert: it’s a mall.)"